slowernews/slowernews/README.md

 ### WTF is this?

-These are, somehow, curated news extracting relevant trends, micro-trends and some edge cases for borderline nerds, that don't want to miss out, nor spend a shit-ton of time distilling trivia.
+These are, somehow, curated news extracting relevant trends and some edge cases for borderline nerds, that don't want to miss out, nor spend a shit-ton of time distilling trivia.

 ### Why?